byuccl/dac_sdc_2022/_labs/hls_accelerator.md

     cd hw/ip_repo
     unzip fill_bitmap_region.zip -d fill_bitmap_region

-And then commit these IP files to your repo.
+Then commit these IP files to your repo.

-### Attaching your IP in your Vivado Project
+### Connecting your IP in your Vivado Project

 Add your new IP to your Vivado project like you did in Lab 5.
 Wiring up this IP will be slightly different, and more complicated, than your PIT.
 Follow these steps:
 1. Connect the clock input.
-This should come from the 100MHz clock of the ZYNQ7 Processing System (*FCLK_CLK0*).
+This should come from the 100MHz clock output of the ZYNQ7 Processing System (*FCLK_CLK0*).
 1. Connect the reset input.
 This should come from the *peripheral_aresetn* output of the *rst_ps7_0_fclk0* block.
-2. Attach the AXI4-Lite slave interface to the appropriate bus.
+2. Attach the AXI4-Lite slave interface to the appropriate bus (same as Lab 5).
 In our system, the *axi_interconnect_0* block implements the bus for memory-mapped 100MHz devices.
 Double click to reconfigure this bus and add another master port.
   * Connect the new master interface (*MXX_AXI*) to the slave port on your IP (*S00_AXI*).
   * Connect the clock and reset inputs on the bus to the same clock and reset used above.
   * Open the *Address Editor* and assign an address to your block (*/fill_bitmap_region_0/s_axi_control*)
 3. Next, we need to connect the AXI4 master interface to the system memory.
-The DDR memory controller is actually internally part of the *ZYNQ7 Processing System*, so you won't see it on the diagram, but you can add slave connections to the processing system to allow master devices access to the system memory.
-You will see that one such input, *S_AXI_HP0* already exists, which is connected to the *axi_mem_intercon_1* bus, which is used by the Video system.
+The DDR memory controller is actually internally part of the *ZYNQ7 Processing System*, so you won't see it on the diagram, but you can enable slave connections to the processing system to allow master devices access to the system memory.
+You will see that one such input, *S_AXI_HP0* already exists, which is connected to the *axi_mem_intercon_1* bus and used by the Video system.
 This bus won't work for us, since the Video system is running at a different clock rate (142 MHz, *FCLK_CLK1*).
 Instead, you will need to do the following:
   * Double click to reconfigure the *ZYNQ7 Processing System*, go to *PS-PL Configuration* , expand *HP Slave AXI Interface*, and enable the *S AXI HP1* interface.
   * Add a new *AXI Interconnect* IP to your design, with one master and one slave port.
     * Connect the master port of your HLS IP (*m_axi_gmem*) to the *S00_AXI* input.